-Although things were going well, there still was some discontent among some Members (remember the Sniveling Seven?).
+Although things were going well, there still was some discontent among some Members.
 There was a group that wanted to be in a more traditional “MC”, with a three piece patch and closer ties to some of the more hard-core motorcycle clubs around Houston.
 They proposed to start their own club with its own patch, but also wanted to remain as Deacons and wear our patch.

 This did not go over well with the Deacons’ Membership.
-Although the guys who wanted to form their own club were snivelers, they were not trouble makers like the Members who were kicked out.
+The guys who wanted to form their own were not trouble makers like the Members who were kicked out.
 It was clear they were dissatisfied, and it was clear that no compromise was possible, so they left to form their own club, which still is active in the South Houston area.
 Many of their members remain our friends.
 One of them dropped out of the new club, and in a process that took over a year, rejoined the Deacons.

 The departure of those members ushered in a sort of golden age of the Deacons of Deadwood.
 Finally, we had a Membership with common goals.
 Our roster increased from around 45 Members to nearly 100, and we are getting stronger.
 Our average fundraising has increased from an average of $75,000 a year to over $200,000 a year.
 Plus, we have never had more rides or more fun.

 Thus the question: Are we a motorcycle club or a charity?